rsmith-github/algorithms_fun/python/leetcode75/11-is-subsequence.md

 - if slow is equal to length of s, return True
 - otherwise return False.

+- at the start, if s is longer than t, return False instantly.
+This will help speed up some test cases.

 # Time Complexity
 - Linear O(n)